 Our DTF transfers can be applied to a variety of materials, including cotton, cotton/poly blends, tri-blends, polyester, nylon, leather, vinyl, denim, canvas, and even wood.
 Settings vary.

 Unlike other transfer methods, our transfers minimize or prevent scorching.
-They are applied at a lower temperature range of 265-295 degrees (see detailed instructions for each material below) for just 15 seconds (initial 10 sec of press + 5 sec repress).
-This contrasts with HTV transfers that require 315 degrees for 60 seconds and sublimation transfers that require 380-400 degrees for 50-90 seconds.
+They are applied at a lower temperature range of 265-285 degrees (see detailed instructions for each material below) for just 13-15 seconds (initial 8-10 sec of press + 5 sec repress).
+This contrasts with other vendors' settings of 300-320 for 20 seconds, HTV transfers that require 315 degrees for 60 seconds and sublimation transfers that require 380-400 degrees for 50-90 seconds.

 DTF HEAT PRESS SETTINGS